 Land to Building Ratio in Commercial Applications

 The use of the land to building ratio is much more prevalent in commercial and industrial applications.
-There are usually stringent requirements in building codes for the amount of parking for certain size structures, as well as setback and green area considerations.
+There are usually stringent requirements in building codes for the amount of parking that certain size structures must maintain, as well as setback and green area considerations.

 The Retail Shopping Center or Mall